univention/ucsschool-id-connector/src/README.rst

 SSL certificates for Kelvin client plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The plugin that connects to the Kelvin API on th school authority side looks for and stores SSL certificates as ``/var/lib/univention-appcenter/apps/ucsschool-id-connector/conf/ssl_certs/HOSTNAME``.
+The plugin that connects to the Kelvin API on the school authority side looks for and stores SSL certificates as ``/var/lib/univention-appcenter/apps/ucsschool-id-connector/conf/ssl_certs/HOSTNAME``.
 In case the certificate cannot be downloaded automatically, it can be saved there manually.

 Volumes
 ^^^^^^^